kpalmvik/infrastructure-supply-chain-seed/README.md

 # Infrastructure Supply Chain Seed Lean Startup Technology (ISCSLST)

-**ISCSLST** is an API driven web application that displays the temperatures for the current day.
-The data is fetched by the client from the server API, which returns a mocked dataset with an average and individual hourly temperatures.
+**ISCSLST** is an API driven web application that displays the hourly temperatures and average value for the current day.

+The data is fetched by the client from the server API, which in turn makes a request to a third party API service returning hourly temperature readings.

 The application consist of two parts: [server](#server) and [client](#client).